Melkeydev/go-blueprint/docs/docs/blueprint-ui.md

 ![BlueprintUI](public/blueprint_ui.png)

 This enhances the overall experience of using Go Blueprint by providing a visual representation of project setups and simplifying the command generation process.
+Check Blueprint UI [code](https://github.com/briancbarrow/go-blueprint-htmx).